Work with us

 Current students

-If you are a City College undergraduate or master’s student and want to do research with the Spacelab, please take my course, EE G7701 Secure Systems Engineering, first.
-If you are an undergraduate, you can use this permission form to register for the course.
+If you are a City College undergraduate or master’s student and want to do research with the Spacelab, please take one of my courses first.
+If you are an undergraduate and are interested in one of my graduate courses, you can use this permission form to register for it.
 I am also happy to approve ePermit requests for students at other CUNY campuses.
 After you take the course, we can discuss how you can get involved in research with our group.

 Currently, I do not have any funded opportunities for master’s students or undergraduate students.
 But, we can explore how you can get independent study credit for your research work.